Joseph Edward Bland: Early life and education

-Bland was born on May 5, 1866 in London, Ontario, Canada.
+Bland was born on May 5, 1866, in London, Canada West.
 Bland's parents were of an Irish branch of an English family.
 Bland was educated in the United States.
 He went to public school and business college before attending the University of Michigan Law School.
 There, Bland earned a Bachelor of Laws, and a Master of Laws degree in 1896.

 Career

 Bland practiced law in Detroit.
 At some point, Bland had a few years' residency in California.
 Bland enlisted into the United States Navy during the Spanish–American War.
 He was on the crew of the USS Yosemite.
 After his time in the navy, Bland remained active in the naval militia.
-On November 6, 1900, Bland was elected to the Michigan House of Representatives where he represented the Wayne County 1st district from January 1, 1901 to January 1, 1903.
-He served another term from January 1, 1905 to January 1, 1907.
+On November 6, 1900, Bland was elected to the Michigan House of Representatives where he represented the Wayne County 1st district from January 1, 1901, to January 1, 1903.
+He served another term from January 1, 1905, to January 1, 1907.
 In the state house, from 1905 to 1906, Bland was the chair of the committee on game laws.
 In the book The Men of '05, editor Harry M. Nimmo criticized Bland's ability to regulate gambling properly due to Bland's gambling tendencies.
 Nimmo then expressed that Bland was one to fight for the common man as opposed to the wealthy, citing Bland's demand to regulate electric rail fares.
-On November 6, 1906, Bland was elected to the Michigan Senate where represented the 3rd district from January 1, 1907 to January 1, 1909.
+On November 6, 1906, Bland was elected to the Michigan Senate where represented the 3rd district from January 1, 1907, to January 1, 1909.